smacademic/project-dgfk/README.md

 ## Objective

 This is an extension of the current functionality of the Gradebook product, with the inclusion of previous work.
-Specifically, we intend to focus on the management of courses and sections (functional requirements 8 and 11, found in the pdf included with this file).
+Specifically, the extension intends to focus on the management of courses and sections (functional requirements 8 and 11, found in the GradebookRequirements.pdf included with this file).
-We shall also be integrating work previously done on grade tier and score management (functional requirements 10 and 12).
+The extension will also be integrating work previously done on grade tier and score management (functional requirements 10 and 12).

 ## File Structure

-The files shall be separated into two directories:
+The files will be separated into three directories:
 * docs - for documentation
-* src - for all source code files.
+* src - for all source code files
-* tests - for all testing documentation used in verifying the functionality of the program.
+* tests - for all testing documentation used in verifying the functionality of the program

-The src directory shall be split into:
+The src directory will be split into two sub-directories:
 * DB (database)
 * WebApp
   * Client Files